 4. You Can Reduce Your Ris

 With the disheartening numbers listed above, it’s easy to think that there’s no way to prevent gum disease, but that’s simply not the case.
 Though it’s not always possible to prevent gum disease, it’s not impossible either.
 You can reduce your risk for periodontal disease greatly by being diligent about your oral health.
 Aside from brushing the right way (and avoiding common pitfalls) and flossing daily, your greatest tool for preventing gum disease is your dentist.
 He or she will monitor your gum health during normal checkups and recommend treatment options like deep cleanings if there is a problem.
 Because gum disease is a lifelong threat, it’s important to continue your appointments as recommended by your dentist, and take care of your teeth properly every day.

 Statistically, you’re more than likely to develop gum disease at some point during your life.
 Don’t let that get you down!
 Periodontal issues can be treated, especially if they’re caught early.
 By visiting the dentist regularly, you can help ensure that gingivitis doesn’t progress onto the next stage of gum disease.
 If your periodontal disease is more advanced, you still have treatment options!
 A skilled dentist can help you with cleanings, laser, or surgical options.

 Concerned?
 Visit a Specialist

 Worried you might be showing signs of gum disease?
 It might be time to head to the dentist.
 If you’re looking for a true specialist in the field, consider a trip to Drs.
-Gallardo and Lamas in Miami.
+Gallardo in Miami.
 Our experts are acclaimed in the field of gum disease treatment, and can help you get the procedures you need to reverse any gum disease you may have.
 Call 305-447-1447 today to schedule your first appointment!